voxpupuli/puppet-icinga2/README.md

 On EL-based systems (CentOS, Red Hat Enterprise Linux, Fedora, etc.), the [EPEL package repository](https://fedoraproject.org/wiki/EPEL) is required.

+If you would like to use the `icinga2::object` defined types as [exported resources](https://docs.puppetlabs.com/guides/exported_resources.html), you'll need to have your Puppet master set up with PuppetDB.
+See the Puppet Labs documentation for more info: [Docs: PuppetDB](https://docs.puppetlabs.com/puppetdb/)

 ###Server requirements

 Icinga 2 requires either a [MySQL](http://www.mysql.com/) or a [Postgres](http://www.postgresql.org/) database.